emberauclair/Aurelie2/docs/notes/Defining Religion, Mythos, Logos, Suffering.md

 - [[Dostoevsky]], [[Cervantes]], religion, [[Shakespeare]], all provide insight into Mythos.

 Religion
-- psychotherapy
+- psychotherapy for the masses
 - very practical
 - the traditional imitation of christ- do what he did
 - [[Carl Jung]] suggests that you should imitate christ by going your own way, and developing your own personality.
 - ie the duty to realize one's deepest conviction.
-- Don't join a corrupt cult, Read the books, and go your own way
+- Don't join a corrupt cult (the church), instead read the books, follow the morals and live your own life.

 Suffering
 - Physical pain
 - Mental pain
+- Empathic pain?
+-

 Logos
 - logic and organizational skills
+-